Hacking-Notes/RedTeam/README.md

 Hello and welcome to my GitHub repository!
 This repository contains notes and resources related to ethical hacking, also known as "red team."
 Here, you'll find a wealth of information on various aspects of hacking, including information gathering, scanning and enumeration, web hacking, exploitation, and windows/linux hacking.

-Live version of my notes **(Obsidian's syntax may break elements)**: https://hacking-notes.github.io
+Live version of my notes: https://hacking-notes.github.io

 ## Information

-Below, you'll find a breakdown of the hacking methodology and various hacking techniques:
+Below, you'll find a breakdown of the hacking methodology and various hacking techniques that is included in my notes:

 - Starting with information gathering, you'll find techniques and tools for gathering information about a target system or network, such as reconnaissance and footprinting.
 This information can then be used to identify potential vulnerabilities and plan your attack.